 I meet a lot of people who tell me they would like to speak the language they are learning better.
 Some people tell me that they can understand well, but they can’t speak well.
 Often, however, when I probe a little further, I find that this is not really the case.

-There are people who read well and who can’t speak, but I don’t really recollect having met many people who understand the spoken language well and are totally comfortable listening and understanding, but who have trouble speaking.
-I have met a lot of people who seem to be able to speak the language but don’t understand when you speak to them at a normal speed.
+Certainly there are people who read well and who can’t speak well.
+I don’t recollect, however, having met many people who understand the spoken language well, who are totally comfortable listening in most situations, but who have trouble speaking.

 I think there’s too much emphasis on speaking at the beginning, too much emphasis on speaking correctly.
-There’s too much pressure on people to produce the language correctly at a stage in their learning where they’re unlikely to do so because they haven’t had enough exposure.
-Then they become overly sensitive to the need to produce the language correctly.
-They second guess themselves.
-They’re hesitant to speak.
-I would say that the emphasis should be on comprehension.
+There’s too much pressure on people to produce the language correctly at a stage in their learning where they’re unlikely to do be able to do so because they haven’t had enough exposure.

 Unrealistic expectations are created in the mind of the learner.
 Learners can become overly concerned about making mistakes.
 They may start second guessing themselves.
 They can become hesitant to speak.
 If they have solid comprehension skills, they will speak more naturally and with more confidence.